MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Guides Analytics is part of the Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] application suite that includes the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC authoring app and the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] HoloLens app.
+Guides Analytics is part of the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] application suite that includes the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC authoring app and the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] HoloLens app.
 Use Guides Analytics to analyze the usage of guides across your organization.
 Guides Analytics consists of Power BI visual reports that are populated with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] usage data stored securely in your Dynamics 365 environment.

 ## What data is collected and used in Guides Analytics?